UniversalDependencies/docs/_hy/feat/PronType.md

 ### <a name="Int">`Int`</a>: interrogative pronoun, determiner or adverb

 Note that possessive interrogative determiners (_whose_) can be distinguished by the [Poss]() feature.
 Interrogative determiners can be used as exclamatives with exclamation mark or stress.
-We don't distinguish them.

 #### Examples: